Juan Pablo Varillas

 Juan Pablo Varillas Patiño-Samudio (/es/; (Note: In isolation, Juan and Varillas are pronounced /es/ and /es/ respectively.) born 6 October 1995) is a Peruvian professional tennis player.
-Varillas has a career-high ATP singles ranking of No. 60 achieved on 26 June 2023.
-He is currently the No. 3 Peruvian player.
+He has a career-high ATP singles ranking of world No. 60, achieved on 26 June 2023 and a best doubles ranking of No. 289, reached on 10 May 2021.
+He is currently the No. 3 singles player from Peru.

-Varillas has won 7 ATP Challenger and 5 ITF singles titles.
-He also has a career-high ATP doubles ranking of No. 289 achieved on 10 May 2021.
-He has also won 4 ITF doubles titles.
-He has represented Peru at the Davis Cup where he has a total W/L record of 16–15.
+Varillas plays mostly on ATP Challenger Tour, where he has won seven titles in singles.
+On ITF Men's Tour, he earned nine trophies combined, five in singles and four in doubles.
+He represents Peru at the Davis Cup where he has a total W/L record of 16–15.
 In singles his W/L is 13–11.